hmcts/sscs-docker/README.md

   - :warning: using the right key, as defined in `service-auth-provider-api` container
 - **URLs**: all URLs should be updated to point to the corresponding locally exposed port

+#### Configure tribunal API to work with the sscs-docker containers
+- Bring Down the tribunal api container manually.
+- Add the following entry to the file /etc/hosts:
+  - ```127.0.0.1 dm-store```
+- Update the following property to the application.yaml file in the tribunal api service:
+  - ```document_management.url=${DOCUMENT_MANAGEMENT_URL:http://dm-store:4506}```
+- Bring up the tribunal api service
+- Now you should be able to submit appeals with a piece of evidence successfully.

 ## Variables
 Here are the important variables exposed in the compose files: